telerik/blazing-coffee/readme.md

 ## Requirements

-- .NET Core 3.2 or higher
+- .NET Core 5.0 or higher
-- Telerik UI for Blazor (Trial or Commercial)
+- Telerik UI for Blazor (Commercial, or Trial per instructions below)
 - npm (node package manager, for sass themes)

 ## Running the Application